AIRCentre/julia-web-app-example/README.md

 ### 3.2.
 Getting familiarized with the Project's structure

-Now, lets take a look at the project's file structure and know what is the purpose of each file.
+Now, lets take a look at what files we need to add to the project and what is the purpose of each.

 ```plaintext
 .